Before the Committee Meetings

 At the League Meeting

-All delegates should come prepared to discuss the resolutions chosen in the different committees for presentation to the League.
+All delegates should come prepared to discuss the proposals chosen in the different committees for presentation to the League.
 At the meeting, delegates from each country should sit together.
 Each country will only have one vote.
 The chair for the meeting will present the resolution to be voted on by the League.
 No amendments are allowed at this stage.
-The delegation will then be allowed a few minutes to consult with their members before opening the resolution for full debate.
+The delegation will then be allowed a few minutes to consult with their members before opening the proposal for full debate.
 All delegates within a delegation will be allowed to speak though no delegation may speak twice in a row.

 It is the chair's responsibility to determine when debate should end and to call for the vote.
 Delegations will be allowed a few minutes to decide how they are going to vote.
 When a delegation is called they must vote agree, disagree or abstain.
-The secretary and chair should record the voting, and the chair will announce the results to the full League for verification.The chair will announce the next resolution under debate and the process will begin again.
+The secretary and chair should record the voting, and the chair will announce the results to the full League for verification.The chair will announce the next proposal under debate and the process will begin again.

 Middle East League >